Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend?
+- Are there any brochures or other printed material that I can have?
+What websites do you suggest?

 What to expect from your doctor

-- When did you first begin experiencing symptoms?
+- When did you first begin having symptoms?

-- How severe are your symptoms?
+- How severe are the symptoms?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, seems to improve symptoms?

-- What, if anything, seems to worsen your symptoms?
+- What, if anything, seems to make symptoms worse?

 What you can do in the meantime

-It's never too early to make healthy lifestyle changes, such as quitting smoking, cutting down on salt and eating a healthy diet.
-These changes can help prevent pulmonary hypertension from getting worse.
+It's never too late to make healthy lifestyle changes, such as quitting smoking, reducing salt and eating a healthy diet.
+These changes may help prevent pulmonary hypertension from getting worse.